 The Bottom Line

-Metabolic disorders can lead to chronic diseases like diabetes.
-It can affect various other body organs, such as the heart, kidneys, eyes, etc. That is why it is crucial to understand its causes and diagnosis early to provide the right treatment to the patient.
+Metabolic disorders can lead to chronic diseases like diabetes and can affect the heart, kidneys, eyes, and more.
+That is why understanding their causes and diagnosing them early supports timely, effective care.